King's Daughters: Rumors and legends

 The idea that the filles du roi were prostitutes has been a rumor ever since the inception of the program in the 17th century.
 It seems to have arisen from a couple of misconceptions, both contemporary and modern, about immigration to French colonies in the New World.
 The first of these, which took root long before the first fille du roi emigrated, was that Canada was a penal colony.
 While there were two campaigns in the mid-17th century that involved the immigration of French criminals to Canada in exchange for their records being expunged, they were both short-lived.
-These programs resulted in little more than setting a precedent for viewing Canada as a place where those "of questionable morality" could be sent for one reason or another.
+These programs resulted in little more than setting a precedent for viewing Canada as a place where those "of questionable morality" could be sent for some reason or the other.

 The popularization of the idea that the filles du roi in particular were prostitutes can be traced to an account by the Baron de Lahontan of his time in New France; several earlier sources made the same assertion, including Saint-Amant, Tallement des Réaux, and Paul LeJeune.
 In his account, Lahontan refers to the filles du roi as being "of middling virtue", and wrote that they had emigrated in the hopes of religious absolution.
 As early as 1738, Claude Le Beau countered his portrayal in an account of his own journey to New France, as did Pierre François Xavier de Charlevoix in his 1744 work.

 Out of nearly 800 filles du roi, only one, Catherine Guichelin, was charged with prostitution while living in Canada, after she was abandoned by her husband.
 She appeared before the Sovereign Council of New France under the charge of carrying out "a scandalous life and prostitution" on 19 August 1675.
 Her two children were "adopted" by friends, and she was banished from Quebec City.
 She was reported to have turned to prostitution after her husband, Nicholas Buteau, abandoned the family and returned to France.
 She later gave birth to many children out of wedlock.
 Guichelin had at least two marriage contracts cancelled.
 She also wed twice more after returning to Sorel, Quebec, then Montreal.

 The ships carrying the filles du roi would travel up the Saint Lawrence River, stopping first at Quebec City, then at Trois-Rivières, and lastly at Montreal.
-Because the prettiest of the girls would have the easiest time finding a husband, many of the immigrants settled in Quebec City, the first port of call.
+Because the prettiest of the girls would have the easiest time finding a husband, many of these immigrants settled in Quebec City, the first port of call.